bustyabalazs/ArmWrestlingTournamentGenerator/readme.txt

 TODO list:

-advance bracket for all round, play automatically matches with 1 competitor show rankings on the projection add to rankings semifinal and final matches show selected match at the top of the next match list on the projection after every played match save the bracket check competitor number in current round to assume if it is semifinal or final
+fix invers indexing issue on every 2nd round  in genNextMatchLooserBranchFromWinners a next_matches be csak olyan meccsek lehetnek benne amiket meg is lehet jelenteni tehát egyik versenyző sem noneType advance bracket for all round, play automatically matches with 1 competitor, and generate new matches in the next round show rankings on the projection show selected match at the top of the next match list on the projection after every played match save the bracket check competitor number in current round to assume if it is semifinal or final